Azum1ne/GensynAI/README.md

 <img width="600" height="1002" alt="Screenshot 2025-08-21 092924" src="https://github.com/user-attachments/assets/6697c0b4-d29a-4add-bf54-5c071a8ff5b1" />

 * Save the template.
-* Select the GPU you want to rent using the edited template.
+* Select the GPU RTX 3090/4090 using the edited template.
 * Set your disk space to **50GB**
 * Create the Pod.
 * Go to **Pods**, wait until it finishes deploying, then click Connect.